gndrmnn/nodepool/doc/source/installation.rst

 There is support for a secure file that is used to store nodepool configurations that contain sensitive data.
-It currently only supports specifying ZooKeeper credentials.
-If ZooKeeper credentials are defined in both configuration files, the data in the secure file takes precedence.
+It currently only supports specifying ZooKeeper credentials and diskimage env-vars.
+If ZooKeeper credentials or diskimage env-vars are defined in both configuration files, the data in the secure file takes precedence.
 The secure file location can be changed with the ``-s`` option and follows the same file format as the Nodepool configuration file.